thjhweb/ship-wreck2/content/photogrammetrys/abercastle-field-school-photogrammetry.md

     photogrammetry_item_title: Twin Bollards wrapped in cable
     photogrammetry_description: >
-      Again the bollards were originally fixed on the top deck (shown circled blue on plan above) but these have a graet deal of steel wire cable wrapped around them
+      Again the bollards were originally fixed on the top deck (shown circled blue on plan above) but these have a great deal of steel wire cable wrapped around them